skylerberardi/Papers/Berardi_2024/Scripts/DownstreamAnalysisScripts/README.txt

 #############

-All necessary data can be found in the directory called "SupplementaryFiles"
+All necessary files except the main data can be found in the directory called "SupplementaryFiles".
+The DEST data is from the v1 DEST release and can be found on their website (dest.bio).